Project : Architecture

 The building is generated from existing topographic lines minimizing site disturbance while maximizing spatial layering

-A view through the split level building from the entry
+A view is directed through the building to the waterfront beyond

 MASTERPLAN